eugenekim919/GettingCleaningDataAssignment/CodeBook.md

 -`X_train`: contains the variables for the test population

--`selected_measurements`: contains the activity, subject id, and all variables that contain the mean or standard deviation

--`selected_measurements_summary`: contains a tidy dataset that summarizes the `selected_measurements` data frame by activtiy and subject id with the averages of the remaining variables

 ## Tidying data steps
 1. Ingests all of the files above.
 2. Create a combined data frame of test and training data called `training_test_combined` with the activity id and subject id.
 3. Trim `training_test_combined` with only the variables that pertain to mean and standard deviation.
 Add the activity description.
-4. Group the data set by activity and subject id then create the final tidy dataset with the averages of the variables into `selected_measurements_summary`.
+4. Group and melt the data set by activity and subject id then create the final tidy dataset with the averages of the variables into `tidy_measurements`.